feathersui/feathersui-starling/documentation/help/markdown/alert.md

 Alert.show( message, title, buttons, isModal, isCentered, skinnedAlertFactory );
 ```

 You should generally always skin the alerts with a factory or with a theme instead of passing the skins to the `Alert` instance returned by calling `Alert.show()`.
-If you skin an alert after `Alert.show()` is called, it may not be positioned or sized correctly anymore.
+If you skin an alert after `Alert.show()` is called, it may not necessarily be positioned or sized correctly anymore.

 ## Closing and disposal